Naharul98/KCL-Buddy-scheme/README.md

 This will run all the tests we have available, including all: unit, functional and acceptance tests.
 Bear in mind this can be quite time consuming and can last up to 5 minutes.

 Please note that the acceptance tests will fail unless you have another copy of command prompt running php artisan serve in the background.

+## Basic directory structure
+* All the front end HTML pages can be found in resources/views
+* All core javascript components can be found in public/js
+* The primary web route is contained in routes/web.php
+* All the controllers are located in app/Http/Controllers/
+* Security middleware is located in app/Http/Middleware/
+* The majority of connection configurations are defined in the root .env file